The Quick and Easy Guide to Jabber/XMPP

 Bridges

-(If you don't know what IRC or Matrix are, skip ahead to public channels on XMPP.)
+If you don't know what bridges, IRC, or Matrix are, skip ahead to the final section.

 Joining IRC channels